-Atlassian Corporation is an Australian-American software company specializing in collaboration tools for software development and project management.
-While domiciled in the United States, it maintains its global headquarters in Sydney, Australia, and a US headquarters in San Francisco.
-With over 12,000 employees spread across 14 countries, Atlassian serves over 300,000 customers in over 200 countries worldwide, providing solutions for teamwork and workflow optimization.
+Atlassian Corporation Plc. is an Australian-American software company specializing in collaboration tools for software development and project management.
+Headquartered in Sydney, Australia, with a US base in San Francisco, it has over 12,000 employees across 14 countries.
+Atlassian serves over 300,000 customers in over 200 countries.
+Its core focus is providing tools to enhance teamwork and efficiency within software development and other project-oriented fields.

-In 2001, Mike Cannon-Brookes emailed his University of New South Wales classmates to see if any were willing to help him start a tech company after graduation.
+In 2001, Mike Cannon-Brookes emailed his University of New South Wales classmates, seeking someone to help him launch a tech startup after graduation.

-In 2007, Atlassian acquired Cenqua, an Australian software company.
-This acquisition brought Crucible, FishEye, and Clover into Atlassian's product portfolio.
+In 2007, Atlassian acquired Cenqua, bringing Crucible, FishEye, and Clover into its portfolio.

 In July 2010, Atlassian raised $60 million in secondaries venture capital from Accel Partners.